TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

 * Was the fallback for mixing slimes towards the end of 1.12.
 * Decided it was a bit too awkward of a mechanic
-* In 1.16, green slime is the fallback for mixing
+* In 1.16, there is no more mixing slime, so items must use fully one color to be crafted in general

 **Tinker Tank**